x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/permissions-exo/role-groups.md

     - **Write scope**: The default value is **Default**, but you can also select a custom recipient write scope from the drop-down list.

-3. In **Add permissons** section, select the roles and click **Next**.
+3. In **Add permissions** section, select the roles and click **Next**.
 Roles define the scope of the tasks that the members assigned to this role group have permission to manage.

 4. In **Assign admins** section, select the users to assign to this role group and click **Next**.
 They'll have permissions to manage the roles that you assigned.